b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 ## Digital Piracy

-It's important to acknowledge that digital piracy is illegal and has significant ethical and legal ramifications.
+It's important to acknowledge that digital piracy is illegal in most jurisdictions and has significant ethical and legal ramifications.
+I also wish to affirm that the contemporary discourse on digital piracy is elitist when considering that a third of the world's population is currently still not digitally included.
+Though, the economicical damage wraught by digital piracy is vast, I tender, that it is nothing to the Triple Bottom Line damages and their fiscal indexation and appreciation, and the manifold negative impacts, to our global community rendered as a result of digital exclusion.

 **Arguments for piracy:**